 A series of white papers on why conventional empathy training fails, what neuroscience says about the body's role, and what changes when organisations train the missing dimension.

-Each paper stands alone — but together they make the case that the empathy deficit in UK organisations is not a funding problem, a commitment problem, or a culture problem.
+Six thematic papers, each standing alone — plus a seventh that sets out the complete academic foundation.
+Together they make the case that the empathy deficit in UK organisations is not a funding problem, a commitment problem, or a culture problem.
 It is a method problem.
 And the method has a solution.

 Audience